History of Uzbekistan: Soviet coup attempt, the Transition Period and the end of the Soviet Union

+Independent country and the Commonwealth

+Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally.

+In December 1991, an independence referendum was passed with 98.2 percent of the popular vote.
+The same month, a parliament was elected and Karimov was chosen the new nation's first president.

 Although Uzbekistan had not sought independence, when events brought them to that point, Karimov and his government moved quickly to adapt themselves to the new realities.
 They realized that under the Commonwealth of Independent States, the loose federation proposed to replace the Soviet Union, no central government would provide the subsidies to which Uzbek governments had become accustomed for the previous 70 years.
 Old economic ties would have to be reexamined and new markets and economic mechanisms established.
 Although Uzbekistan as defined by the Soviets had never had independent foreign relations, diplomatic relations would have to be established with foreign countries quickly.
 Investment and foreign credits would have to be attracted, a formidable challenge in light of Western restrictions on financial aid to nations restricting expression of political dissent.
 For example, the suppression of internal dissent in 1992 and 1993 had an unexpectedly chilling effect on foreign investment.
 Uzbekistan's image in the West alternated in the ensuing years between an attractive, stable experimental zone for investment and a post-Soviet dictatorship whose human rights record made financial aid inadvisable.
 Such alternation exerted strong influence on the political and economic fortunes of the new republic in its first five years.

 In 1992 Uzbekistan adopted a new constitution, but the main opposition party, Birlik, was banned, and a pattern of media suppression began.
 In 1995 a national referendum extended Karimov's term of office from 1997 to 2000.
 A series of violent incidents in eastern Uzbekistan in 1998 and 1999 intensified government activity against Islamic extremist groups, other forms of opposition, and minorities.
 In 2000 Karimov was reelected overwhelmingly in an election whose procedures received international criticism.
 Later that year, Uzbekistan began laying mines along the Tajikistan border, creating a serious new regional issue and intensifying Uzbekistan's image as a regional hegemon.
 In the early 2000s, tensions also developed with neighboring states Kyrgyzstan and Turkmenistan.
 In the mid-2000s, a mutual defense treaty substantially enhanced relations between Russia and Uzbekistan.
 Tension with Kyrgyzstan increased in 2006 when Uzbekistan demanded extradition of hundreds of refugees who had fled from Andijon into Kyrgyzstan after the riots.
 A series of border incidents also inflamed tensions with neighboring Tajikistan.
 In 2006 Karimov continued arbitrary dismissals and shifts of subordinates in the government, including one deputy prime minister.